 Having a mobile internet connection makes it easier to work when you’re on the move.
 For instance:

 What you can do with a mobile internet connection depends largely on the equipment you use to get online.
-Mobile phones are great for checking email and limited web browsing, but a piece of mobile hardware like a laptop will give you much more flexibility.
+Mobile phones are great for checking email and limited web browsing, but a piece of mobile hardware like an ultrabook (a powerful, light laptop with excellent battery life) or tablet computer will give you much more flexibility.

-The connection speed of mobile broadband can be surprisingly good – certainly more than enough to check emails and browse the internet.
-However, it may drop significantly in weak signal areas, and some remote parts of the UK don’t have coverage at all.
+The connection speed of 3G mobile broadband can be surprisingly good – certainly more than adequate to check emails and browse the internet.
+If you’re lucky enough to have a 4G connection, your mobile speeds could even be faster than in the office!

-Mobile broadband providers usually charge depending on how much data you send and receive. £5 per gigabyte is typical – that corresponds to thousands and thousands of emails, but only an hour or so of high-quality video.
-As with mobile phone calls, charges for using mobile broadband abroad can be very high.
+Mobile broadband providers usually charge depending on how much data you send and receive. £3 per gigabyte is typical – that corresponds to thousands and thousands of emails, but only an hour or so of high-quality video.
+The cost of using your mobile broadband abroad can be painfully high.

 Wireless hotspots are the other main source of mobile internet access.
 These provide a connection through a wireless network and can often be found in cafes, bars and pubs.
 Some hotspots charge by the hour, day or month (£5 – £10 a day is typical), but many are free.

 All you need to use a wireless hotspot is a piece of equipment that can connect to a wireless network.
-Virtually all laptops can do this, along with a growing number of mobile phones.
+All laptops, smart phones and tablet computers can do this.
 A hotspot connection should be fast and reliable, although the speed may drop if lots of other people are using it.

 Other information related to mobile internet: